 Angel is fine now (and the slug bait is gone), but that was a big scare for us and our four-legged friend.

 This just goes to show that chemical solutions to insect issues can be hazardous to our animal friends as well as the pests.
-Luckily there is a pet safe solution.
+Luckily there is a pet-friendly solution.

 DE can be applied on your patio or deck, in your terrarium or along the window ledges and door sills.
 Just follow some of these simple tips to keep the slimy ones away.
-Food grade DE is not harmful dogs, cats, or even humans.
+Crawling Insect Control DE uses 100% diatomaceous earth and is chemical-free.

 If you live in a really damp area, DE might not be the best way to squish the slug problem.
 But before you go for some poisonous slug bait, you might be better off spraying some, get this, brewed coffee on your patio's potted plants.